There are some simple steps you should take before reporting a vehicle as abandoned. Firstly remember:

 - a car cannot be classed as abandoned simply because the owner is away for a short period of time (e.g. a neighbour has gone on holiday)

-- if someone has parked across your driveway, this is an obstruction, not an abandoned vehicle, so please report it to parking enforcement
+- if someone has parked across your driveway, this is an obstruction, not an abandoned vehicle, so please see obstruction and clamping

 Before reporting, ask yourself the following questions: